tmaestrini/easyProvisioning/README.md

 Import-Module .\src\Provisioning.psm1 -Force
 Add-FolderStructureToLibrary -TemplateName "standard.yml" -siteConnection $siteConn
 ```
+> [!NOTE]
-The resource provisioning process is idempotent; each defined folder is only provisioned once.
+> The resource provisioning process is idempotent; each defined folder is only provisioned once.
 You can run the process as many times you want without expecting any side effects!